Aliases for ALDH1A3 Gene

 GeneCards Summary for ALDH1A3 Gene

 ALDH1A3 (Aldehyde Dehydrogenase 1 Family Member A3) is a Protein Coding gene.
 Diseases associated with ALDH1A3 include Microphthalmia, Isolated 8 and Microphthalmia.
-Among its related pathways are Phenylalanine metabolism and Vitamin A and Carotenoid Metabolism.
+Among its related pathways are Signaling by GPCR and Drug metabolism - cytochrome P450.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and aldehyde dehydrogenase (NAD) activity.
 An important paralog of this gene is ALDH1A2.

 NAD-dependent aldehyde dehydrogenase that catalyzes the formation of retinoic acid (PubMed:27759097).
 Has high activity with all-trans retinal, and has much lower in vitro activity with acetaldehyde (PubMed:27759097).
 Required for the biosynthesis of normal levels of retinoic acid in the embryonic ocular and nasal regions; retinoic acid is required for normal embryonic development of the eye and the nasal region (By similarity).